 Families moving into West Sussex from outside the county after the allocation date with an acceptable confirmation of address can make applications direct to West Sussex County Council.
-If acceptable confirmation of the new address is not available, an application should be made via your current Local Authority, requesting your preferred schools in West Sussex.
+If acceptable confirmation of the new address is not available, and you are a resident in England, an application must be made via your current Local Authority, requesting your preferred schools in West Sussex.
 Where availability allows, we will offer your preferred school and the place previously offered by your Local Authority will be withdrawn.
 Where we have to refuse a place because the preferred school is oversubscribed, pupils will be placed on a waiting list following an application.
 Once confirmation of your West Sussex address has been received, an alternative school place will be offered and the place previously offered by your former Local Authority will be withdrawn.